beardedsakimonkey/nvim-ufind/README.md

 `open()` opens a finder window populated based on the `source` parameter, which can be an array of strings (e.g. `{'~/foo', '~/bar'}`).
-You can also pass a string command as `source` to run a command asynchronously (e.g. `rg --vimgrep foo`).
+You can also pass a string command as `source` to run a command asynchronously (e.g. `'rg --vimgrep foo'`).
 The output of the command will be used to populate the finder.
 In rare cases when you want more control over the argument breakdown of the command, you can instead pass a function that returns the command name and an array of arguments (e.g. `function() return 'rg', {'--vimgrep', 'foo'} end`).